Neuron-Level Analysis of Cultural Understanding in Large Language Models: Related Work

 \subsection{Neuron-Based Interpretability Analysis}

-Mechanistic interpretability attempts to uncover the internal mechanisms of black-box LLMs, with many studies focusing on neurons as the unit of analysis. \citet{dai-etal-2022-knowledge} proposed a gradient-based attribution method to identify neurons that express a certain knowledge.
+Mechanistic interpretability attempts to uncover the internal mechanisms of LLMs, with many studies focusing on neurons as the unit of analysis. \citet{dai-etal-2022-knowledge} proposed a gradient-based attribution method to identify neurons that express a certain knowledge.
 They show that only a few knowledge neurons in deep layers support factual recall in BERT~\citep{devlin-etal-2019-bert}.
 Using similar gradient-based attribution, \citet{query_relavant_neuron} located query-relevant neurons that facilitate question answering, and \citet{yang-etal-2024-mitigating} found bias neurons and mitigated bias by pruning them.

-Moreover, many methods have been proposed to identify neurons based on their activation probability. \citet{tang-etal-2024-language} and \citet{kojima-etal-2024-multilingual} identified language-specific neurons that are activated when LLMs are prompted in a specific language, with the former introducing LAPE (Language Activation Probability Entropy).
-Regarding cultural understanding, \citet{ying-etal-2025-disentangling} analyzed neurons underlying Culture-Linguistic Synergy. \citet{namazifard2025isolatingcultureneuronsmultilingual} proposed CAPE (Culture Activation Probability Entropy) to isolate culture neurons from language-specific neurons of LAPE, using a dataset of culturally diverse texts and entropy measures.
+Several methods employ the activation probability to identify neurons. \citet{tang-etal-2024-language} and \citet{kojima-etal-2024-multilingual} identified language-specific neurons that are activated when LLMs are prompted in a specific language, with the former introducing LAPE (Language Activation Probability Entropy). \citet{ying-etal-2025-disentangling} analyzed neurons underlying Culture-Linguistic Synergy. \citet{namazifard2025isolatingcultureneuronsmultilingual} proposed CAPE (Culture Activation Probability Entropy) to isolate culture neurons from language-specific neurons of LAPE, using a dataset of culturally diverse texts.